unforced/new-bump/.cursorguides/tracking.md

   - Implemented PlaceForm Component with Google Places API integration
   - Integrated Google Maps for displaying places on a map
   - Added tests for all new components and services
-- Starting Friends & Intent milestone:
-  - Created implementation guide for Friends & Intent
+- Implemented Friends & Intent functionality:
+  - Created Friend Service with CRUD operations
+  - Implemented Friends Page with friend list and requests
+  - Implemented UserSelector Component for adding friends
+  - Implemented 'Hope to Bump' toggles
+  - Added tests for all new components and services

 ## Current Project State